folio-org/folio-org.github.io/guides/visibility-module-docs.md

 ## Introduction

-There are many individual modules hosted at FOLIO GitHub.
+There are many individual FOLIO modules hosted at GitHub.
-The [Source-code map](/source-code/map/) lists every module, and links to its relevant related documentation.
+The [Source-code map](/source-code/map/) lists each relevant module, and links to its related documentation.

 This enables all developers to easily discover the information that they need, to be able to work with each module.